 Include a set of financial statements to be reviewed alongside everything else.

 It’s at this point that many people tend to feel frustrated and hire accountants.
 If you do have an accountant, and you’ve provided them the power to speak with the IRS on your behalf, don’t try to fabricate any information.
 The IRS has a habit of calling you and your representatives separately as a way to determine the truth about your ability to pay your taxes.

 Once your offer is accepted, prioritize paying the IRS or your deal’s off the table and you can find yourself back at square one without any leniency.

 How likely is it that the IRS will accept your offer after getting the wrong kind of attention from some common red flags?

 If your math is correct, it’s likely.

 They’re not averse to digging up more details, so be prepared for questions and requests for more information.
 Since the start of the COVID-19 pandemic, though, field visits aren’t as big a deal.

 Bankruptcy as an option

 Making the IRS an offer won’t affect your credit score, but bankruptcy will.
 The upside of bankruptcy is that you’ll get to keep your equity, like your 401k.
 Charley emphasizes that you almost always need an attorney’s support to file for bankruptcy.
 It’s an option, but it’s costlier in time and funds, when compared with making an offer.

 CFO Weekly has made the list!
-We're honored to be included in the "20 best controller podcasts of 2021" by Welp Magazine!
+We're honored to be included in the "20 best controller podcasts" by Welp Magazine!
 Check out the list here.